-- Launch the VRAdvisor Wizard on Windows from Start > All Programs > Veritas > Volume Replicator Advisor > VRAdvisor Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 2 On the Welcome panel, select Data Collection, and then click Next.
+- Launch the VRAdvisor Wizard from the Apps menu on the Start screen. - 2 On the Welcome panel, select Data Collection, and then click Next.
 The Data Collection panel appears.

 Note: On Windows, only the diskStats command is used to collect data.